 So is drug treatment alone an effective way to treat mental health problems?
-To be sure, there are at least some people who benefit from some drug treatments—especially if they suffer from acute mental health problems that they are likely to recover from relatively quickly.
+To be sure, there are some people who benefit from some drug treatments—especially if they suffer from acute mental health problems that they are likely to recover from relatively quickly.

-4. Unfortunately, most current diagnostic criteria for mental health problems are categorical rather than dimensional.
+- Unfortunately, most current diagnostic criteria for mental health problems are categorical rather than dimensional.
 That is, the criteria indicate that you will either be diagnosed with a mental illness or you will not (the categorical approach).
 In contrast, the dimensional approach suggests that mental health symptoms are on a dimension from mild to severe.
 The current categorical model is perfect for conceiving of mental health problems as "diseases" that have a diagnostic ‘cut-off’ point, and this conception brings with it all the problems described in point 3.
 In addition, it is also a perfect scenario in which pharmacological companies can promote the use of drugs to treat mental health problems as "disease categories."

-5. Drug companies need to sell drugs to survive, so will have an incentive to invent new disorders to generate a market for new drugs.
+- Drug companies need to sell drugs to survive, so will have an incentive to invent new disorders to generate a market for new drugs.
 Very often this may lead to the medicalization of perfectly normal emotional processes, such as bereavement.
-A good example of the way in which normal psychological processes can be surreptitiously medicalized and made to appear ‘abnormal’ in order to create markets is in the example of the female menopause.
+A good example of the way in which normal psychological processes can be surreptitiously medicalized and made to appear "abnormal" in order to create markets is in the example of the female menopause.

-7. A number of studies have suggested that there may be a significant publication bias in randomized controlled trials (RCT) reported by drug companies.
+- A number of studies have suggested that there may be a significant publication bias in randomized controlled trials (RCT) reported by drug companies.
 For example, RCTs assessing the effectiveness of drug treatments are significantly more likely to report a positive effect if the study was funded by the pharmaceutical industry than if funds came from non-industry sources.
 This tends to suggest that drug companies may not publish studies that show that their drugs are ineffective!
 And this bias is also likely to significantly over-estimate the effectiveness of drugs for mental health problems.

-8. While prescribing drugs for mental health problems may have a short-term palliative effect, drugs don’t obviously help people to change the way they think or change the socioeconomic environments that might be a root cause of their psychological problems.
+- While prescribing drugs for mental health problems may have a short-term palliative effect, drugs don’t obviously help people to change the way they think or change the socio-economic environments that might be the root cause of their psychological problems.
 We know that negative and biased ways of thinking can maintain common mental health problems such as anxiety or depression—these important factors need to be addressed with psychotherapy—not drugs.
 Helping an individual with mental health problems to rise above difficult socioeconomic conditions is challenging within any kind of treatment approach, but multidisciplinary teams of mental health professionals are increasingly able to help clients with a broader range of psychological and socioeconomic problems.

-10. At present we don’t have any wealthy "multinational psychotherapy conglomerates" to match the financial clout of the pharmaceutical industry, so when it comes to "selling" treatments for mental health problems, drugs will always have the marketing advantage regardless of whether they are more or less effective than psychological therapies.
+- At present, we don’t have any wealthy "multinational psychotherapy conglomerates" to match the financial clout of the pharmaceutical industry, so when it comes to "selling" treatments for mental health problems, drugs will always have the marketing advantage regardless of whether they are more or less effective than psychological therapies.
 That’s an uneven playing field that needs to be addressed.